stream-utils/raw-body/README.md

   * `encoding` - the invalid encoding
   * `status` and `statusCode` - the corresponding status code for the error
   * `type` - the error type
+  * `cause` - the underlying error, when the error wraps another one (for example an aborted web stream)

 ### Types